-There are 24 SSSIs in the IWAONB, 96% in favourable condition (by area).
-Two sites are in unfavourable condition, Thorness Bay and Alverstone Marshes.48 There is also one National Nature Reserve at Newtown managed by the National Trust.
+There are 27 SSSIs within the IWAONB, though only 21 of these are wholly within the designation.
+79% of these sites are in favourable condition (by area).
+Four sites are in unfavourable condition, Thorness Bay, Cridmore Bog, Yar Estuary and Alverstone Marshes.
+There is one National Nature Reserve at Newtown managed by the National Trust.

-Section 41 of the Natural Environment and Rural Communities Act 200649 lists species in the UK of nature conservation concern which supersedes the UK BAP lists.
-Twenty-two of these species occur in the Isle of Wight AONB and two of these species occur in the Isle of Wight AONB and nowhere else in the British Isles - reddish buff moth and wood calamint.
-There are a further 178 recorded Section 41 species found on the Island.
+Section 41 of the Natural Environment and Rural Communities Act 200684 requires the UK government to publish a lists habitats and species in the UK of nature conservation concern (List of habitats and species of principal importance in England).
+Of these species 196 (72 are moths) occur in the Isle of Wight AONB and two of these species occur in the Isle of Wight AONB and nowhere else in the British Isles - reddish buff moth and wood calamint.

 Wildlife is rightly valued for its aesthetic qualities and the enjoyment people gain from visiting areas of high wildlife value.
-However this view sells short the true importance of wildlife on our continued health and wellbeing.
+However; this view sells short the true importance of wildlife on our continued health and wellbeing.